eddmann/eddmann.github.io/_posts/2021/2021-02-19-advent-of-code-2015-day-24-it-hangs-in-the-balance.md

   input.split('\n').map(toInt);
 ```

-From here, we will create a function which based on a given total weight and available packages yields all the possible matching groups.
+From here, we will create a function that, based on a given total weight and available packages, yields all the possible matching groups.
-This function will return groupings in size order, for example, all groupings of two will be yielded before any groups of three are considered (this is important for the final solution).
+This function will return groupings in size order.
+For example, all groupings of two will be yielded before any groups of three are considered (this is important for the final solution).

 ```typescript
 type Group = Weight[];